 The world of buying and selling has changed a lot over the last few decades, to the point where buyers really don’t want to be sold to in the traditional sense.
 Traditionally, the sales process is a very one-size-fits-all approach, which is a big turnoff to today’s buyers, who like things customized to their needs.

 Developing a buyer’s journey for your product is one critical way you can personalize your sales process to better fit the desire of your prospects.
+Having a buyer’s journey in hand will make you inbound marketing and inbound sales job a lot smoother.

 The buyer’s journey is the process that every buyer goes through as they become aware of, consider, and ultimately decide to purchase (or not purchase!) a product or service.
 It is usually broken into 3 key stages: